MOUNTAIN BLOG

 The slope of the mountain and the narrow width of Tafelberg Road creates a shortage of parking for visitors.
 Just beyond the lower Cable Station, there is space for just six to eight coaches.

 At the peak of the 2016 season in January, as many as seven coaches were lined up in Tafelberg road, creating a 100m obstruction to traffic.
-The coaches are wide vehicles and without anyhwere to pull off the road, these coaches turn sections of Tafelberg Road into a one-way.
+The coaches are wide vehicles and without anywhere to pull off the road, these coaches turn sections of Tafelberg Road into a one-way.

 TMACC Managing Director, Wahida Parker, says traffic congestion on Tafelberg Road has been 'repeatedly' raised with the City of Cape Town, but the traffic department 'has not done enough' about the issue.